 - Levaquin belongs to a group of medicines called fluoroquinolone antibiotics.

 - Levaquin may be used to treat infections of the skin, sinuses, kidneys, bladder, and prostate caused by susceptible bacteria.
 However, it is usually only used to treat urinary tract infections, chronic bronchitis, or sinusitis when other alternative treatment options have failed or cannot be used.

 - Levaquin may also be used to treat certain types of lung infections, such as community-acquired pneumonia and nosocomial pneumonia due to methicillin-susceptible Staphylococcus aureus.

 - May be given as a preventive measure when people have been exposed to anthrax and for the treatment of plague.

-- Effective against susceptible strains of a number of different gram-positive and gram-negative bacteria, for example, Staphylococcus aureus (methicillin-susceptible strains only), S. epidermidis (methicillin-susceptible isolates), S. pneumoniae (including multi-drug resistant isolates), S. pyogenes, Escherichia coli, Haemophilus influenzae, and Pseudomonas aeruginosa.
+- Effective against susceptible strains of several different gram-positive and gram-negative bacteria, for example, Staphylococcus aureus (methicillin-susceptible strains only), S. epidermidis (methicillin-susceptible isolates), S. pneumoniae (including multi-drug resistant isolates), S. pyogenes, Escherichia coli, Haemophilus influenzae, and Pseudomonas aeruginosa.
 Also effective against Chlamydophila pneumoniae and Mycoplasma pneumoniae.

 - Available as oral tablets, oral solution, eye drops, and in an injectable form.

 - Levaquin is available as a generic under the name levofloxacin.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - A headache, insomnia, nausea, diarrhea, constipation, and abdominal pain.

-- Tendonitis and tendon rupture, peripheral neuropathy (nerve pain in fingers and toes) and central nervous system effects (side effects that affect the brain including psychosis, convulsions, hallucinations) have been associated with Levaquin and other fluoroquinolones.
+- Tendonitis and tendon rupture, peripheral neuropathy (nerve pain in fingers and toes), and central nervous system effects (side effects that affect the brain including psychosis, convulsions, hallucinations) have been associated with Levaquin and other fluoroquinolones.
 These side effects may be irreversible and can all occur together in some patients.
 May occur at any time after starting Levaquin and in any patient.
 If any of these very severe side effects happen, Levaquin should be discontinued immediately and all fluoroquinolones avoided in the future.
 Other serious adverse effects include allergic pneumonitis, toxic epidermal necrolysis, hepatitis, anemia, and serious hypersensitivity reactions.